williamsnell/ws_content/content/posts/entropy/index.md

 At no point does the actual message being sent factor into the calculation.
 Instead, all that matters when calculating information content and entropy is *probability*.

-This consequence also means that we are free to waste gratuitous amounts of information, if we want to, based on how we *encode* our messages.
+This consequence also means that we are free to waste gratuitous amounts of capacity, if we want to, based on how we *encode* our messages.
 For example, we could send the strings "WIN" and "LOSE", using 3 bytes (24 bits) and 4 bytes (32 bits) respectively.
 Our channel would still only have
 \(\approx 0.286\) bits of entropy, though.